 The investments of the Company are collateralised by the underlying investments, the Company therefore considers fair-value movements of such investments and management judgement to assess whether there has been an increase in credit risk.
-Based on the impairment assessments undertaken, CLO investments of £87,955k was transferred from stage 1 to stage 2 due to credit risk and ECL allowance of £20,160k was incurred as a result.
-Detailed table is stated in Note 10 - Investments.
+Detailed table is stated in Note 10 - Investments highlighting transfers between stages.